Geostartico/Trusted-list-browser/documentation/Manual/implementation details/TrustList.md

 Eech value will be shown in a different button and only if the attached value _expand_ is true the childrens will be also rendered inside a different ItemViewer.

+## Search

+Initially you can see only a little search icon, if this is pressed than an input box will be open, now the X stand for close the search

+Insered some text in the **FilterPane** will be shown only the entries that contain the specified string.